Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: Introduction

 \subsection{Acknowledgements}

-We learned about the problem on perfect torsion points on abelian varieties reading a question of Damian Rössler on the website Mathoverflow \cite{Ros11}.
+We learned about the problem of perfect torsion points on abelian varieties reading a question of Damian Rössler on the website Mathoverflow \cite{Ros11}.
 We would like to thank him and Hélène Esnault for their interest and comments on our result.
 We are grateful to Brian Conrad and Michel Brion for some enlightening discussions about epimorphic subgroups and maximal rank subgroups of reductive groups.
 We also thank Brian Conrad for the references \cite{Borel1} and \cite{Brion}.
-We thank Simon Pepin Lehalleur for pointing a simpler proof of Lemma \ref{coh-van:l} and Raju Krishnamoorthy for some discussions on the crystalline Dieudonné module functor.
+We thank Simon Pepin Lehalleur for pointing out a simpler proof of Lemma \ref{coh-van:l} and Raju Krishnamoorthy for some discussions on the crystalline Dieudonné module functor.
 We thank Anna Cadoret and Hélène Esnault for suggesting several expository improvements.
+Finally, we thank the anonymous referees for many thoughtful comments.